micronaut-projects/micronaut-groovy/README.md

 ## Documentation

-See the [Documentation](https://micronaut-projects.github.io/micronaut-groovy/latest/guide) for more information.
+See the Documentation ([latest](https://micronaut-projects.github.io/micronaut-groovy/latest/guide) and [snapshot](https://micronaut-projects.github.io/micronaut-groovy/snapshot/guide/)) for more information.

 ## Snapshots and Releases